any-docs/css/content/guides/animations/using/index.md

 </p>
 ```

 This tells the browser the name should be normal for the first and last 25% of the animation, but turn pink while being scaled up and back again in the middle.
-We set the spans's {{cssxref("display")}} property to `inline-block` as the `transform` properties do not affect non-replaced {{glossary("inline-level content")}}.
+We set the spans's `display` property to `inline-block` as the `transform` properties do not affect non-replaced {{glossary("inline-level content")}}.

 > [!NOTE]
 > Reload page to see the animation.